textmate/latex.tmbundle/Support/help.markdown

 ### Introduction

 When you watch a LaTeX document, it is continually monitored for changes.
 When you save a change, the document will be typeset again, and the preview updated.
-The preamble (i.e. everything before the `\begin{document}` command) is recompiled only when you change it; the rest of the time, only the main body of the document is recompiled.
-So the update cycle is substantially faster than typesetting the whole document from scratch.

 ### Usage